 A December 2013 AASHTO press release highlights several of the innovative technologies that state departments of transportation are evaluating during the 2013-14 winter for their effectiveness in maintaining roadways.
-Among these efforts are Nevada DOT’s said “Integrated Mobile Observation” demonstration project, which deploys 20 plows and trucks to report road conditions by radio rather than cell phone to improve reliability in rural areas; Tennessee DOT’s test of a potato juice-based deicer; an expanded fleet of dual-wingplows in Maryland; and live road monitoring networks in Utah and California.
+Among these efforts are Nevada DOT’s “Integrated Mobile Observation” demonstration project, which deploys 20 plows and trucks to report road conditions by radio rather than cell phone to improve reliability in rural areas; Tennessee DOT’s test of a potato juice-based deicer; an expanded fleet of dual-wingplows in Maryland; and live road monitoring networks in Utah and California.
 Press Release.

 APWA Reporter Focuses on Winter Maintenance

 The November 2013 issue of the APWA Reporter includes several articles related to winter maintenance.
-Topics covered include how the language used in communicating winter conditions to the public affects their behavior, winter maintenance of bicycle and pedestrian facilities, the role of the Incident Command System in winter maintenance, and a report from international winter maintenance conferences. cheap mlb jerseys November issue.
+Topics covered include how the language used in communicating winter conditions to the public affects their behavior, winter maintenance of bicycle and pedestrian facilities, the role of the Incident Command System in winter maintenance, and a report from international winter maintenance conferences.
+November issue.

 Washington Reflectors Indicate Road Conditions

 Asotin County, Washington recently installed roadside reflectors near steep grades that turn blue when the area gets below freezing.
 The reflectors are intended to help drivers know when conditions are right for the formation of black ice, a common cause of accidents.
 Article.